Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Varying the sample rate is having an effect on the frequency peaks: when the sample rate is twice as high, the frequencies are twice as high.
 But *proportionally speaking* the spectrograms have peaks in the same places, and that's what we care about.

 (Fun fact: if you actually generate and play those audio files, they sound like *complete awful garbage*.
 I expected them to sound like something akin to the spectrograms: four (or nine) overlapping tones.
-This probably says something interesting about my speakers or how I perceive sound.)
+This probably says something interesting about how humans perceive sound, or how bad my laptop's speakers are.)

 Now let's switch from periodic audio signals to periodic states on a quantum computer.